aimeos/map/README.md

 * @param **int&#124;null** `$depth` Maximum depth to dive into multi-dimensional arrays starting from "1"
 * @return **self&#60;int&#124;string,mixed&#62;** Updated map for fluid interface

-By defaul, nested arrays are walked recusively so all entries at all levels are suffixed.
+By default, nested arrays are walked recursively so all entries at all levels are suffixed.
 The keys are preserved using this method.

 **Examples:**